rustomax/rust-iterators/README.md

 ## Combining Iterator Adaptors

-While in the previous sections we have covered a good variety of methods allowing you to generate many different types of iterators, the real power of Rust shines when you start combining these approaches.
+While in the previous sections we covered a good variety of methods allowing you to generate many different types of iterators, the real power of Rust shines when you start combining these approaches.

 What if you wanted an inclusive range between `10` and `0` that is decremented by `2`?
 This is easily accomplished by combining a feature and a couple of methods into a single iterator: